 Alana Piper, Managing Editor and Founder

 Alana Piper is a Postdoctoral Research Fellow at University of Technology Sydney, New South Wales (2018-).

 Ana Stevenson, Managing Editor and Founder

 Ana Stevenson is a Postdoctoral Research Fellow in the International Studies Group at the University of the Free State, South Africa.

 Ana received her Ph.D., entitled “The Woman-Slave Analogy: Rhetorical Foundations in American Culture, 1830-1900,” from The University of Queensland in 2015.
 In 2009, she was awarded the Warden’s Medal for Academic Excellence from St John’s College within The University of Queensland for her honours thesis.
 Between 2014 and 2015, she was a Visiting Scholar in the Gender, Sexuality, and Women’s Studies Program at the University of Pittsburgh.
-Her work is published or forthcoming in Lilith: A Feminist History Journal, Cultural & Social History, Humanity, Safundi, Camera Obscura, Critical Studies in Television, and Pacific Historical Review.
+Her work is published or forthcoming in Lilith: A Feminist History Journal, Cultural & Social History, Humanity, Safundi, Camera Obscura, The Journal of Popular Television, Pacific Historical Review, and Women’s History Review.
 Ana is the co-convenor of The Suffrage Postcard Project, a digital humanities initiative about women’s suffrage postcards.
 Her research interests focus on the development of feminist rhetoric in transnational social movements during the nineteenth and twentieth centuries.